SrijanBadhya/Debsoc/Running the PES Debsoc.md

 ---

-**It's great to talk about how you went through the same struggles,** had a love-hate relationship with debate, how your confidence oscillated, how you always forgot impacting, how you used to fumble glorification, narrative, and THR motions, and how everything made you want to quit.
-This empathy is great  them feel normal and less shit about themselves.
-We don't always consciously do this, but we should proactively try to tell them how we relate to the hardships they're going through now.
+**It's great to talk about how you went through the same struggles that they're going through now,** had a love-hate relationship with debate, how your confidence oscillated, how you always forgot impacting, how you used to fumble glorification, narrative, and THR motions, and how everything made you want to quit.
+This empathy significantly helps them feel normal and feel less shit about themselves.
+We don't always do this consciously, and doing it proactively we should proactively try to tell them how we relate to the hardships they're going through now.

 ---